-Registration is now open for the Whole Person.
+Individuals who register by July 1 for our Whole Person.
 Whole Team.
 Whole Communities.
-Summit, and individuals who register by July 1 can take advantage of discounted rates.
+Summit can take advantage of discounted rates.
 Click here for more details.

 The Summit will explore the ways in which laws and policies affect the physical, emotional, and mental health of individuals, hasten health care crises among the most vulnerable, and preserve health inequities that keep whole communities from thriving.
 This Summit is a chance for advocates, allied health professionals, consumers, lawyers, mental health professionals, nurses, physicians, public health professionals, social workers, and students of all disciplines to learn how multidisciplinary health care teams can harness the power of law and legal advocacy to confront health inequities, and thus improve health care for individual patients, tackle complex systems that influence physical and mental health, and build upstream policy solutions that enable communities to thrive.